alozar-si/root-windows-installation/README.md

 ## Troubleshooting

 1. Failed importing DLL libcppyy___(version):
-    1. Check python version (`root-config --python3-version`) if is compatible with installed root (ex: 6.26/06 needs python 3.8.2).
+    1. Check python version (`root-config --python3-version`) if it is compatible with the installed root (ex: 6.26/06 needs python 3.8.2).
     2. [Link to the issue on root-forum](https://root-forum.cern.ch/t/some-problem-about-pyroot/44971)

 ## References